Internet DRAFT - draft-daboo-caldav-attachments

 contain an "FILENAME" parameter whose value matches the

-Content-Disposition header "Filename" parameter value from
+Content-Disposition header "filename" parameter value from

 the request, taking into account the restrictions expressed

-in Section 5.2.
+in Section 4.2.
 The "ATTACH" property SHOULD include a

 "SIZE" parameter whose value represents the size in octets of

-resource to include the overridden component with the
+include the overridden component with the appropriate

-appropriate "RECURRENCE-ID" property included.
+"RECURRENCE-ID" property included.

-D. Upon successful creation of the attachment resource and
+D. Upon successful creation of the attachment resource, and

 modification of the targeted calendar object resource, the

-server MUST return a 201 HTTP status response and include a
+server MUST return an appropriate HTTP success status

-parameter value of the newly created "ATTACH" property.
-The
+containing the "MANAGED-ID" parameter value of the newly

-immediately reload the calendar object resource to refresh
+calendar object resource to refresh any local cache, or use

 In the following example, the client adds a new attachment to a non